-France has been among the worst-hit countries in terms of total COVID-19 cases and deaths.
-The country has consistently ranked among the top ten nations since the early days of the pandemic.
-However, the French government has responded with some of the strictest restrictions in Europe, as well as wide-reaching testing and vaccination programs.
+Since the early days of the pandemic, France has been among the worst-hit countries in terms of total COVID-19 cases and deaths.
+However, the French government responded with some of the tightest restrictions in Europe, as well as wide-reaching testing and vaccination programs.

 The Ministry of Health and Solidarity is leading the fight against the coronavirus pandemic in France.
 Their website is a great source of information regarding the virus.
 It publishes daily statistics on its interactive platform, giving an overview of cases, deaths and vaccination rates across the country.